wp-plugins/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.2.3 =
+ * Bugfix: User should not have to be logged in to view the fanpage tab.
+This means hiding the 'invite friends' link on that tab, which makes sense since the user should really 'like' that page, not invite people to the app - that makes sense on the app canvas page instead
+ * Bugfix: Moved from 'like' button back to 'share this post' for the page tabs as well.
+The 'like' doesn't really work effectively inside FB pages/apps - always just points to the app not the post
+ * Bugfix: Support https mode.
+(Thanks to patch from cshiflet).
+   In order for https mode to work, of course, your blog must be accessible under an https url, but if you have https working on your blog WPBook will continue to operate for users browsing facebook under https.

+= 2.2.2 =
+ * Bugfix: fwrite errors for supplied argument is not a valid stream resource
+ * Reverted from "like" button to "share" button for canvas pages within application.
+Although Facebook is phasing out the share button, the like button they want to replace it doesn't yet work inside app pages.
+   They default the og:url to the canvas page, which means all your likes point to the app, not the specific post
+ * If posts have a "featured image" / "post thumbnail" defined, that post thumbnail is passed through the share link
+ * Added a 'wpbook_attachment' filter for other plugins to use
+ * Added a functions.php to the wpbook theme so that it could natively support the post_thumbnails in index.php

 = 2.2.1 =
  * Something wrong in checked in copy - cleanup release